entradas-analogicas-adc-micropython

 print(f"Analog value read: {value}")

 In general, the digital value obtained from the ADC is not useful by itself.
-We don’t care about its value, in ADC units 😜.
+We don’t care at all about its value, in ADC units 😜.

-What we need is to convert it into a physical magnitude (such as voltage, temperature, light, etc).
-To do this, a conversion formula needs to be applied.
+What we need is to convert it into a physical magnitude (like voltage, temperature, light, etc).
+To do this, a conversion formula must be applied.

-For example, let’s say we want to convert the digital value obtained from the ADC into a real voltage.
+For example, suppose we want to convert the digital value obtained from the ADC into a real voltage.
 The conversion formula is as follows:

 In a 12-bit ADC with a reference voltage of 3.3V, the formula would be: